aws-samples/protecting-workloads-workshop/docs/builder-session/assess.md

 7. Scroll to the bottom and click the **Create and run** button to save the template and run the assessment.
 Depending on the size of your screen, you may have to scroll down multiple windows.
 If you cannot click **Create and run**, make sure you unchecked the box in the previous step and try again.
 The assessment will start and will take 15 minutes to compete.

 8. On the Amazon Inspector menu, click **Assessment runs**.
-You should see an entry for the assesment you just started.
+You should see an entry for the assessment you just started.
 While the assessment is running, the status will be *Collecting data*.
 Periodically refresh the screen to see the current status.
 When the assessment run ends, the status will change to *Analysis complete.*  The assessment will run for approximately 15 minutes. **_While you are waiting, continue with the steps below._**

 ## Assess the Network Layer